1944 Great Atlantic hurricane: North Carolina

 The Outer Banks were particularly hard-hit by the passing storm; while the strong southeasterly winds accompanying the hurricane's approach pushed water from Pamlico Sound westward, opposing winds that followed the storm's passage caused the backed up water to surge back east, flooding villages in the Outer Banks.
 Storm surge along unprotected coastline destroyed hundreds of boats, damaged boardwalks, and deposited debris along the Carolina beaches.
 At Hatteras, the tide level crested at 7 ft above the mean low tide.
 The raised seas inundated coastal farmland and homes with 2–4 ft of water.
 At Avon, this surge of water accumulated between sand barriers surrounding the community, separating homes from their foundations and sending them adrift; 96 homes in Avon either sustained severe damage or were washed away.
-Rodanthe was also hard-hit, with the storm destroying the community's cistern water systems destroyed and leaving only two of its homes standing.
+Rodanthe was also hard-hit, with the storm destroying the community's cistern water systems and leaving only two of its homes standing.
 At Roanoke Island, the storm tides reached 1 ft higher than any previous storm on record there.
 Manteo was inundated under 6 ft of water while Wanchese at the southern end of the island experienced tides reaching 10 ft.
 The island was also subjected to wind gusts as strong as 120 mph (195 km/h), contributing to widespread damage to homes and transportation infrastructure.
 Many summer cottages along the beach at Nags Head were unroofed and all telecommunications and power lines along a 15 mi stretch of the beach were blown down.
 One person was killed at Nags Head after being electrocuted by a fallen power line.
 Surge and winds washed out 3000 ft of pavement along the causeway connecting Roanoke Island and the North Carolina mainland; a second bridge crossing the same stretch of water was also heavily damaged.
 A towed barge was set adrift during the storm and collided with another highway bridge crossing an inland waterway at Coinjock, severely damaging the bridge.
 Gusts at Cape Hatteras reached approximately 110 mph, with the accompanying sustained winds reaching record-high velocities at Hatteras.